THANNAGA/Reset-Networks/README.md

 The master network forces the grid of subnetworks underneath to organize in order to solve the task, distributing work in a way that creates topography.

 The notebooks hosted in this Github and on Google Colab demonstrate that Reset networks can perform classification at scale -which arguably is not so suprising- while also exhibiting emergent topographic organization at each level.
-We further present evidence that this topography is of the kind needed to make sense of certain phenomena in the visual cortex of mammals.

 ## Why are Reset networks relevant to cortical topography?